 If people are allocated randomly (or by characteristics such as their surname) to groups, that can seem fairest, but then you can end up with very uneven groups that don’t have a good mix of skills and interests.

 If the tutor creates mixed ability groups, distributing the most competent students across the groups, the person who is most able can end up doing most of the work and bringing up the grades of the others, or at least may feel that way.
+In some subjects groups are allocated on grades in past modules.

 If students get to choose their own groups, this can feel empowering and you can work with people you already know and like, but less popular students may struggle to find a group and friends working together isn’t always the strongest group.